aranair/aranair.github.io/source/posts/2017-03-10-tuning-my-apache-spark-cluster-on-aws-emr.html.markdown

 ---
-title: 'How I Tuned My Apache Spark Data Processing Task on Amazon EMR'
+title: 'Tuning My Apache Spark Data Processing Cluster on Amazon EMR'
 description: 'I talk about some of the issues I faced while setting up a Spark cluster to run some data processing tasks, and some choices and considerations I made while trying to tune the performance of the cluster.'